postgrespro/pg_probackup/Documentation.md

     -i backup_id
     -backup-id=backup_id
 Specifies the unique identifier of the backup.

-    --skip-block-validation

-Disables block-level checksum verification to speed up validation.
-If this option is used with backup, restore, and validate commands, only file-level checksums will be verified.
-When used with the checkdb command run with the --amcheck option, --skip-block-validation completely disables validation of data files.

     -j num_threads
     --threads=num_threads
 Sets the number of parallel threads for backup, recovery, and backup validation processes.

     --progress
 Shows the progress of operations.

-**Backup Options**
+    --help
+Shows detailed information about the options that can be used with this command.

+###### Backup Options

-The following options can be used together with the backup command.
+The following options can be used together with the `backup` command.
+Additionally [Connection Options](#connection-options), [Retention Options](#retention-options), [Remote Mode Options](#remote-mode-options), [Compression Options](#compression-options) and [Logging Options](#logging-options) can be used.

     -b mode
     --backup-mode=mode